Sage Bambino Plus Review

 Well, the newer stock does.
 If you’ve already bought one of these and yours only came with pressured baskets, you can get them directly from Sage Appliances, when they’re in stock, for a fiver.

-However Sage have told me that the latest stock of the Bambino comes with both standard and pressured baskets.
+But Sage have told me that the latest stock of the Bambino comes with both standard and pressured baskets.

-Basic filter baskets have a load of holes at the bottom, to allow the extracted coffee to filter through while preventing the coffee grinds from ending up in your espresso coffee coffee.
+Standard filter baskets have a load of holes at the bottom, to allow the extracted coffee to filter through while preventing the coffee grinds from ending up in your espresso coffee coffee.

 Sage / Breville Dual Wall Baskets.